natalia-martins/AV1_IC/README.md

 <h1 align="center">
-    <a> 🦖 Treinamento do Dinossauro no T-Rex Rush Usando Algoritmos Genéticos 🦖 </a>
+    <a> 🦖 Treinamento do Dinossauro Dino Game Usando Algoritmos Genéticos 🦖 </a>
 </h1>